Skip to content

 Challengeable by: Auditor

-Deterministic calculation based on rate tables per plan plus employee and dependent tier plus location plus elective deferral percentages; payroll deduction schedule split across pay periods (typically 24 or 26 per year); employer contribution accrual recorded as ASC 715 service cost for retirement benefits plus ASC 712 for postemployment benefits plus current-period operating expense for current welfare benefits
+The calculation is deterministic, driven by per-plan rate tables, the employee and dependent tier, location and the elective-deferral percentages.
+Payroll deductions are split across the pay periods, and the employer contribution accrues as ASC 715 service cost for retirement benefits, ASC 712 for postemployment benefits, or current-period operating expense for current welfare benefits.

 Decision Record